-For the first time, Stonewall Scotland is hosting a fully funded Trans Allies programme specifically for third sector organisations.
+Stonewall Scotland is hosting a fully-funded digital Trans Allies programme specifically for third sector organisations.
 The programme is designed to empower individuals from a range of charities to be active and positive allies who will work to create more inclusive workplaces for all trans colleagues and service users.
 The programme offers attendees the chance to:

 - Explore and better understand language and terminology

-- Recognise their influence and responsibility when is comes to creating an inclusive workplace and services
+- Recognise their influence and responsibility when it comes to creating an inclusive workplace and services

 The programme aims to: